 Tadaima Henshinchū

 Have you ever had French fusion ramen?
 Check out this creamy oyster ramen in Nakano!
-The chef studied French cuisine for 14 years and created this new level of ramen.
-This is a dish that combines Japanese ingredients with French techniques.
-The soup is creamy and rich without the taste being too overpowering.
+The chef, having studied French cuisine for 14 years, has created a new level of ramen.
+This dish masterfully combines Japanese ingredients with French techniques.
+The soup is creamy and rich without being too overpowering.

 Find out more about Tadaima Henshinchū here on Google maps.